cliosight/Docs/Spec.md

 ![datasources](https://raw.githubusercontent.com/cliosight/Docs/main/1%20_IhJ2hsx9USQOrgt_8I2PQ.png)

 ## Support for Multiple Statements <a name="multiplestatements"></a>
 Execution of multiple SQL queries is possible in the admin console and for report creation.
 In reports however, only the final `select` statement is used for populating reports.
 The preceeding queries in a report SQL query block can be used for fetching real-time and dynamic intermediate values for substituting variable terms in the final query.
-For instance, using values from dynamically created tables or adding logic to data cleaning tasks.
-An example is provided in the [Reports](#report_example) section.

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 An example of this is, access based on the geographic location of users.